 Babies born early have problems breathing.
 This is called respiratory distress syndrome (RDS).
-All babies born at 24 to 26 weeks need to use a breathing machine (ventilator) during their hospital stay.
+Most babies born at 27 to 32 weeks need to use a breathing machine (ventilator) during their hospital stay.
 Most of the time, their breathing improves as they grow.
-But some babies need breathing support, such as extra oxygen, for weeks or months.
+But some babies need breathing support, such as extra oxygen, for a longer time.

 Babies born this early often have pauses in breathing.
 This problem, called apnea, usually goes away as a baby matures.
-Most babies need caffeine or breathing support to help them as they grow out of this.
+Some babies need caffeine or breathing support to help them as they grow out of this.